#___ratingbadge_0 { display: none !important; }

 • Eat light, warm, and easily digestible foods in the days leading up to Christmas.
 Balance heavy dishes with steamed vegetables and lightly spiced sides.

-• Include congee or soups with ingredients like ginger, pumpkin, and carrots, orange foods support Stomach and Spleen
+• Include congee or soups with ingredients like ginger, pumpkin, and carrots.
+Orange foods support the Stomach and Spleen.

 • Avoid cold and raw foods and drinks that can weaken digestion.